 Before you say this is far too pushy for me, it’s not if you approach your offer in the right way.
 I like to think of it as helping people to buy rather than high pressure selling.
 I appreciate a notification that my insurance will soon run out.
 I like to know that I’ve forgotten to order a staple of my food cupboard and I quite like being told about a book I haven’t heard about.
 What would your customers like to know or be reminded of?

 Personalising the offer

 These days you can automate a lot of your processes so you may be able to set your checkout process up with an ‘if this then that’ offer.
 Your email provider may well let you set up an automated series of emails based on your customer’s purchase history.
 Perhaps you could segment your customers by the nature of their purchase and send different email updates to different segments.
 Of course there’s nothing better than a truly personal approach so if you’re not dealing in high volume a phone call or personal email might work.

 So do you need to put some processes in place to turn one sale into a loyal customer who buys from you again and again?
 I’ve thought of a few things I could do better so I’m off to take some action.

-And if you want another idea here’s one… Last night I went to a birthday celebration in a pub/restaurant, when I signed up to use their wifi they emailed me a voucher for a free drink which I have to use within the next three weeks.
+And if you want another idea here’s one… I recently went to a birthday celebration in a pub/restaurant, when I signed up to use their wifi they emailed me a voucher for a free drink which I have to use within the next three weeks.
 They’re clever enough to know that I’m unlikely to go on my own and to buy just one drink and I might even become a regular all for the cost of a free drink.
 Is that an idea you could adapt?